-Why Italian governments so often end in collapse
+Why Italian governments so often end in collapse — like this one just did

 This level of political turnover in Italy is unusual for an advanced economy.
 Among Italy’s Western European neighbors, Germany has had three chancellors, France has had five presidents and Britain has had seven prime ministers in the time Italy had 13.
 Even Australia, notorious for its own problems holding onto a government in recent years, has had only nine prime ministers since 1989.

-Conte’s announcement this week is unusual in some aspects, but typical in others.
+Conte’s announcement Tuesday is unusual in some aspects, but typical in others.
 In office since June 2018, the legal scholar had been the independent head of what was the first real populist government in Western Europe, leading a coalition that included the anti-establishment Five Star Movement and the far-right League.

 It became a fractious alliance.
 Matteo Salvini, deputy prime minister and leader of the League, pulled his party’s support from the government this month and pushed for early elections, hoping to capitalize on a surge in support in polls.
 Conte’s announcement on Tuesday was an indication that he would probably not win a no-confidence vote in Parliament.